The following sections describe some of the complex functions of the NFS software.

 The Solaris operating environment includes an authentication system at the level of remote procedure call (RPC)—the mechanism on which NFS operation is built.
 This system, known as Secure RPC, greatly improves the security of network environments and provides additional security to services such as the NFS system.
 When the NFS system uses the facilities that are provided by Secure RPC, it is known as a Secure NFS system.

 You need to be familiar with two terms to understand an RPC authentication system: credentials and verifiers.
 Using ID badges as an example, the credential is what identifies a person: a name, address, birthday, and so on.
 The verifier is the photo that is attached to the badge.
-You can be sure the badge has not been stolen by checking the photo on the badge against the person who is carrying the badge.
+You can be sure the badge has not been stolen by checking the photo on the badge against the person carrying it.
 In RPC, the client process sends both a credential and a verifier to the server with each RPC request.
 The server sends back only a verifier because the client already “knows” the server's credentials.

 DH authentication uses the Data Encryption Standard (DES) and Diffie-Hellman public-key cryptography to authenticate both users and computers in the network.
 DES is a standard encryption mechanism.
 Diffie-Hellman public-key cryptography is a cipher system that involves two keys: one public and one secret.
-The public keys and secret keys are stored in the namespace.
-NIS stores the keys in the public-key map.
+The public keys and secret keys are stored in the name space.
+NIS stores the keys in the publickey map.
 These maps contain the public key and secret key for all potential users.
 See the System Administration Guide: Naming and Directory Services (DNS, NIS, and LDAP) for more information on how to set up the maps.

 The security of DH authentication is based on a sender's ability to encrypt the current time, which the receiver can then decrypt and check against its own clock.
 The timestamp is encrypted with DES.
 The requirements for this scheme to work are as follows: